Working Hours and Overtime in South Sudan

 Maximum Working Hours In South Sudan

-Under South Sudanese labour practice, the standard limit for adult employees is generally 8 hours per day and 48 hours per week, excluding unpaid meal breaks.
-As an employer, you should structure work schedules so that normal hours do not routinely exceed these limits, except where overtime is properly authorized and compensated.
-Daily hours should be distributed as evenly as possible across the week, and any compressed or shift-based arrangements should still respect the weekly cap and provide adequate rest.
+Under South Sudanese labour practice, the standard limit for adult employees is 8 hours per day and 48 hours per week, excluding unpaid meal breaks.
+You should structure work schedules so that employees do not regularly exceed these limits, except where clearly agreed overtime is used.
+Where shorter daily hours are agreed in the contract, those lower limits will govern the normal schedule.

 Industry-Specific Exceptions